 Indian Meal Moth Prevention

-Since these insects usually emerge from your food, the best way to stop them is by properly managing your pantry items.
+Since Indian meal moths usually emerge from your food, the best way to stop them is by properly managing your pantry items.
 This starts at the grocery store.

 Inspect paper, cardboard, and plastic packaging for rips, tears, and tiny openings.
 If an item is damaged, don't purchase it.